 School transport — Automatic vehicle location technology

-From January 2018, school bus operators under contract to the Ministry of Education must have an approved vehicle telematics system fitted to their vehicles.
+School bus operators under contract to the Ministry of Education must have an approved vehicle telematics system fitted to their vehicles.
 Vehicle telematics systems use Automatic Vehicle Location (AVL) technology to transmit information about a vehicle.

 Vehicle telematic systems use Automatic Vehicle Location (AVL) technology to transmit information about a vehicle.